ZarnackGroup/racoon_clip/docs/sample_groups.rst

 Experiment groups
 -----------------

-RaccoonClip produces sample-level crosslinks and group-level merged outputs.
+racoon_clip produces sample-level crosslinks and group-level merged outputs.
 The optional ``experiment_group_file`` assigns each sample to a group.
 Each non-empty line contains a group name followed by a sample name, separated by
 whitespace: